 To finish the configuration for transparent authentication, we also need to enable this for the access service and for the users.
 Go to “User–>User Access Service–>Access Service” and modify your service:

 Enable the “Transparent Authentication for Portal Endpoints” and save with “OK”.

 To enable the transparent authentication for access users, go to “User–>Access User–>All Access Users” and select the user you want to change.
 You can also select all users.

 Enable “Max.
 Transparent Portal Bindings” by setting it to one or higher.

 For guest users, you do the same, but you need to do it on the selfservice portal.
 Open the selfservice portal and login as a guest manager and go to “Guest Management–>All Guests” and modify the guest information:

 This is the same as with access user, set the “Max.
 Transparent Portal Bindings” to one or higher.

 You should now be able to authenticate on the UAM portal page, without receiving the heartbeat page.
 Mobile devices should get authenticated without any user interaction, after the first successful authentication on the UAM portal.

 I’m now happy to get your feedback on this tip.
-Also questions are very welcome.
+Questions are very welcome as well.
 Just use the comment function.